SERVIR/Bangladesh-Extreme-Weather-Alert/README.md

 output_directory: Full path to where you would like the output created.

-Along with the array of forecasts, there is an smtp_settings object which contains:
+Along with the array of forecasts, there is a smtp_settings object which contains:

 smtp: the smtp that you will use for sending the emails
 name: the email address of the sending user
 password: the password for the sending user

-Finally there is the email_list_xlsx key.
-This key is where you can change the name and location of the email list xlsx file if you desire.
-If you leave it where it is and only edit the contents then you will only need to keep the file name here.
+Finally, there is the email_list_xlsx key.
+This key is where you set the name and full path to the location of the email list xlsx file.
+Because you will be running the application with cron you will need the full path to the file.

 Now you can add email addresses to the xlsx file.
 Remove the sample email addresses prior to adding.
 Be sure that you do not edit or remove the header "Email", simply add email addresses one per row in the Email column.
-For testing you may want to start with only a couple of addresses that you can confirm received the alerts.
+For testing, you may want to start with only a couple of addresses that you can confirm received the alerts.

 - Test the application